|

 correct amount.

-scams that are based on a contest, particularly for writers,
+that are based on a contest, particularly for writers, photographers and

-photographers and painters.
-Often the contest requires an entry fee, and
+painters.
+Often the contest requires an entry fee, and there is no

 How to Avoid Web Scams